open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 materials (desk, table, chairs, bookshelf) set the theme.

 The players start with a packed of material sent from Dr. Beaker.
-Other clue puzzles, particiluar those that are paper based or require a flat surface, may also be placed around the room.
+Other clue puzzles, particular those that are paper based or require a flat surface, may also be placed around the room.